balaji1974/Microservices/README.md

 spring.cloud.config.server.git.password=

+Note: For private repositories please generate a personal access token and use this in the place of password

 f.
 Add the following annotation in the main class to make spring aware that this is a configuration server
 @EnableConfigServer